People

 • Urban rat ecology

-Marketta Vuola - PhD researcher
+Marketta Vuola - Doctoral researcher

 Marketta Vuola has a MSc in Development Geography at the University of Helsinki which she completed in 2015.
 She did her Master’s Thesis with the GCC research group focusing on the relations between local communities and national park management in Madagascar.
 Marketta is interested in natural resource politics and passionate about finding out how power relations shape land-uses and landscapes.
 She has worked as a coordinator of development projects in rural Indonesia and Zambia and as a Senior Officer focusing on land-use planning at the Ministry of Agriculture and Forestry in Finland.
 Before starting her PhD studies, she worked in a research project examining the Green Economy transitions in Lao PDR and Cambodia at the Finland Futures Research Centre.
 Returning to her initial interests in Madagascar, Marketta started her PhD studies in 2019, in Development Studies discipline, looking at the confrontations between artisanal and small scale mining and biodiversity conservation in Madagascar.